Top 10 Things to Do in Nuku Hiva, Marquesas Islands (2026) - Written by a Local

 🌋 Bonus Adventure 2: Drive the Full Island Loop

-If you’re up for a real adventure, rent a 4WD for the day, load up on snacks and drinks in Taiohae, and hit the road early — we’re talking 7 AM early.
+If you’re up for a real adventure, rent a 4WD for the day, load up on snacks and drinks in Taiohae, and hit the road early.
 The goal?
 Make the full loop around the island before sunset.

-🚗 Pro tips: Only do this during dry season — it’s safer and way more enjoyable.
+🚗 Pro tips: Only do this during dry season - it’s safer and way more enjoyable.
 Stock up on food, water, and gas in Taiohae.
 After Hatiheu, shops are nonexistent.
-Don’t forget your camera — or your sense of adventure.
+Don’t forget your camera and your sense of adventure.

 It’s one of those experiences that reminds you just how beautiful, diverse, and wild this island really is.